 - The First World War Digital Poetry Archive

-A series of LibGuides, with detailed hints on how to use the Collection most effectively for various areas and periods of research, is in preparation.
+A series of subject guides (LibGuides) with detailed hints on how to use the Collection most effectively for various subject areas and periods of research is in preparation.
 The John Johnson Collection LibGuides landing page lists the guides and links to them.